dice-group/LOLA/README.md

-# LOLA: Large and Open Source Multilingual Language Model
+# LOLA &mdash; An Open-Source Massively Multilingual Large Language Model

-LOLA is a massively multilingual large language model with (sparse) mixture-of-experts (MoE) layers, which is completely open-source.
-It is trained on over 160 languages and demonstrates strong multilingual performance in comparison to existing models within its size category.
+LOLA is a massively multilingual large language model trained on more than 160 languages using a sparse Mixture-of-Experts Transformer architecture.
+Evaluation results shows competitive performance in natural language generation and understanding tasks.
+As an open-source model, LOLA promotes reproducibility and serves as a robust foundation for future research.

-More details about the model alongside it's weights can be found at the link below:
+You can find additional information about the model and its weights at the link provided below:
 - Pretrained base model: [https://huggingface.co/dice-research/lola_v1](https://huggingface.co/dice-research/lola_v1) <br>
 <!-- - Instructions fine-tuned model: [https://huggingface.co/dice-research/lola_v1_alpaca_instructions](https://huggingface.co/dice-research/lola_v1_alpaca_instructions) -->